HappyIosDeveloper/GuideNinja/README.md

 # GuideNinja
-Simples way to show a pointer finger tapping or swiping on screen. (tapping works with ripple animation and swipe is very smooth).
+Simplest way to show a pointer finger tapping or swiping on screen. (tapping works with ripple animation and swipe is very smooth).

 # Usage